retirement savings | december 21, 2022

 1. You are currently in a lower tax bracket, but you expect that to change.
 Let’s say you are a young professional who is anticipating salary increases, which will put you in a higher tax bracket down the road.
 Contributing to a Roth IRA or Roth 401(k) means you pay the relatively low rate on taxable income now.
 Once you’ve retired, you will not pay any taxes on qualified distributions from the plan.

 2. You are close to retirement and are concerned about RMDs.
-“If you’ve been a disciplined saver and have contributed a healthy percentage of your income to traditional accounts for many years, eventually you’ve got to pay the piper,” says Young.
-Beginning in the year you reach age 72 (age 70½ in 2019), you must begin taking RMDs from Traditional IRAs and from 401(k)s—including Roth 401(k)s—the later of age 72 (age 70½ in 2019) or once you’re retired.
+“If you’ve been a disciplined saver and have contributed a healthy percentage of your income to Traditional accounts for many years, eventually you’ve got to pay the piper,” says Young.
+Beginning in the year you reach age 72, you must begin taking required minimum distributions (RMDs) from Traditional IRAs and from 401(k)s—including Roth 401(k)s—the later of age 72 or once you’re retired.
 As the name suggests, these withdrawals are required, even if you don’t need the income at the time.

 RMDs could bump you to a higher tax bracket.
 Qualified distributions from a Roth 401(k) or Roth IRA, on the other hand, would not create taxable income or increase your tax rate.
 Therefore, a Roth contribution may be preferable in order to limit the RMD income taxed at a higher rate.

 3. You are a prodigious saver.
-Suppose you can contribute the maximum amount to a retirement plan ($19,500 for 2020 or $26,000 if you’re over age 50), even if you don’t get a tax break.
+Suppose you can contribute the maximum amount to a retirement plan ($22,500 for 2023 or $30,000 if you’re over age 50), even if you don’t get a tax break.
 In this case, the Roth account effectively enables you to save more in a tax-advantaged manner.
-Saving the maximum amount ultimately results in more after-tax retirement assets for the Roth account balance than a traditional contribution that is pretax.
+Saving the maximum amount ultimately results in more after-tax retirement assets for the Roth account balance than a Traditional contribution that is pretax.

 When Traditional Could Be the Way to Go